How many abortions have you had? One

 My circumstances at the time of the abortion.

 I was going through a very difficult time and was trying to find happiness in my life.
 I had only come out of a long term relationship and the breakup left me feeling very unloved.
 I had low self esteem and was vulnerable after breaking up with someone who I thought had loved me and was going to for the rest of our lives.
 Time passed and I began to go out socialising with some old friends who I became distant from during my relationship.
-I ended up falling pregnant for one of them, I was devastated.
+I ended up falling pregnant from one of them, I was devastated.

 How many weeks pregnant were you?